 Geographic feature types

 The relative prioritization for display purposes of S-100 geographic feature types is at the core of the Interoperability Catalogue specification.
-For the Interoperability Catalogue, S-100 feature types can be considered as the ‘domain’ of the application schema, just as feature concepts form the domain of an ordinary product specification (this is a rough analogy and should not be taken too far).
+For the Interoperability Catalogue, S-100 feature types can be considered as the “domain” of the application schema, just as feature concepts form the domain of an ordinary product specification.

 Feature instances are not encoded in interoperability catalogues since an Interoperability Catalogue is a catalogue-based product that is functionally a collection of rules which adjust the display of information from feature datasets; an interoperability catalogue is not itself a feature-based data product.